-Men's accessories deserve more respect.
+Men's fashion accessories deserve more respect.
 All too often, the word is used as code for "something you don't actually need."
 But when it comes to these accessories, the total opposite is true.
 From canvas baseball hats to knit ties to a good ol' handkerchief, these are the five accessories that your man needs.

 If it helps, think of them less as "accessories" and more as "essentials."